PLOS/content-repo/gcsmigrate/README.md

 pipenv run python verify.py
 ```

-The logic in this is slightly different to double-check the lambda verification.
+The logic in this is slightly different to double-check the cloud function verification.
 Also, it runs completely locally.
 It should complete without error.

 ### Update contentrepo and lemur configuration.

 Now we will want to update the contentrepo and lemur configuration.
 (Details to be worked out.)

-### Update data in contentrepo and rhino databases to point to the new, S3 buckets.
+### Update data in contentrepo and rhino databases to point to the new, GCS buckets.

 Bucket names are stored in both the contentrepo and rhino database.
 We need to update them with the new repo names.